 - Select From Table in the Get & Transform section.

 - If prompted, click OK on the Create Table pop-up.

 - Select a cell from the column with full names

 - From the Home tab, select Split Columns > By Delimiters.

-- Specify your separator in the window, then Click OK.
+- Specify your separator in the window.

 - From the top-left corner of the Power Query, select Close and Load.

 You can also use third-party add-ins to separate names in Excel.
 Using third-party add-ins is more convenient than using the Text to Column tool or the Excel functions.

 However, you must be aware that third-party add-ins can put your device at risk of malware.